 A cordless drill is an essential power tool if you need to drive a lot of screws.
 A combi drill is used for drilling and driving screws.
-Most drills can be used for drilling holes in concrete if you need to insert wall plugs for fixing stuff to walls, but an SDS drill is faster and more powerful for drilling large holes.
+Most 18 volt drills can be used for drilling holes in concrete if you need to insert wall plugs for fixing stuff to walls, but an inexpensive corded SDS drill is faster and more powerful for drilling large holes.

 18. SDS Drill

 You can buy a corded or cordless version.
-A corded version is cheaper, but obviously has the inconvenience of a trailing power cord.
+A corded version is a lot cheaper, but obviously has the inconvenience of a trailing power cord.

 SDS drills have pneumatic percussion action so they can rapidly drill holes in masonry for wall plugs if you need to fix cupboards to walls.
 You can also easily drill larger holes in concrete when running plumbing tubing or cables.

-19. Knife With Disposable Blades - Stanley Knife
+19. Utility Knife With Disposable Blades - (Stanley Knife)

 20. Tippex Marker